Sergix/JTerm/docs/DocStyleGuide.md

     B. Second-level
 II.
 Top-level
 ```
 An implied rule for this listing format is, except for top-level, "where there is an A, there is a B; where there is a 1, there is a 2, etc." If there is only one point on a level, and it does not have sub-levels, use the format as show for "Note" above: the line is preceded by the "-" character.
+The table of contents MUST include _every_ section in the document, including the required sections.
+It must also include itself as the first point.

 ### Build Targets
 The purpose of the Build Targets section is to list all versions published of the project at the time of writing.
 This section is formatted in 3 columns, each seperated by a couple tabs.
 The first column is `[VERSION]`, which is the version number of the release.
 The second column is `[FILE]`, which specifies the name of the associated build located in the `/build/jar` directory.
 The last column is `[STATE]`, and it specifies whether a build is still active and supported for use (`OK`), or if there are known issues that prevent it from being fully accessible (`DEPRECATED`).
 An example for this section is as follows: